AliQorbaniFard/REAL-TIME-MULTI-CHANNEL-ADC-DATA-MONITORING-AND-ANALYSIS-USING-STM32F7-DISCOVERY-BOARD/readme.md

 ## STM32 cubeIDE is used for debugging,
 ## touchgfx is used to setup GUI
-## to upload the code, hex file is provided in cubeIDE folder
+## to upload the code, hex file is provided in CubeIDE folder

 # To upload this code to your STM32F7 Discovery board, please follow these instructions:

+## open STM32 ST-Utility>External Loader and select N25Q128A_STM32F746-DISCO